AppleJax2/wordpress-mcp/README.md

 - "Audit my site content and suggest SEO improvements"

 The AI will use our specialized WordPress tools to execute these tasks.

+## Troubleshooting

+### Claude Desktop Issues

+If you're experiencing problems with Claude Desktop:

+1. **Configuration Errors**: Make sure your `claude_desktop_config.json` is properly formatted with no syntax errors
+2. **Command Field Error**: If you get an "invalid_type" error for the "command" field, try the alternative configuration method (Option 2)
+3. **Restart Required**: Always restart Claude Desktop completely after configuration changes
+4. **Check Logs**: Look at Claude Desktop logs to find specific error messages:
+   - MacOS: `~/Library/Logs/Claude/mcp*.log`
+   - Windows: `%APPDATA%\Claude\logs\mcp*.log`

+### Cursor IDE Issues

+If tools aren't showing up in Cursor IDE:

+1. **Refresh MCP Servers**: In Cursor, go to Settings > MCP and click the refresh button
+2. **Prompt the AI**: Sometimes you need to specifically ask the AI to use WordPress tools
+3. **Check Configuration**: Verify your MCP configuration has the correct URL and API key
+4. **Verify API Key**: Ensure your API key is active and properly formatted
+5. **Restart Cursor**: Close and reopen Cursor completely after configuration changes

+### General Connection Issues

+If you're still having trouble connecting:

+1. **Server Status**: The server might be temporarily down or restarting; try again later
+2. **Network Issues**: Check your internet connection and ensure your firewall isn't blocking the connection
+3. **API Rate Limits**: You might have exceeded usage limits; contact support for assistance

 ## Support